AyanaZaire/git-interview-baseline/README.md

 mission-critical-application $ git commit -m "First bug fix"
 ```

-Right now our git log could be visualized as a timeline composed of two commits.
+Let's visualize our git log as a timeline composed of two commits.

 ![First Two Commits](https://dl.dropboxusercontent.com/s/ikorf1qvvp4tay0/2015-11-02%20at%2011.15%20AM.png)

 ### About the `master` branch

 Notice that these commits are occurring in a linear sequence of events, almost like a timeline?
-We call this timeline a branch.
-Whenever you are working on commits in git, you are adding them on a timeline of code called a branch.
-The branch you are on by default at the start of any repository, your main timeline, the main branch is called master.
+Let's think of this "timeline" as a branch.
+Whenever you are committing your code in git, you are adding them on a timeline of code called a branch.
+The branch you are on at the start of any repository, your main timeline, is called master (or the master branch).

 ![Master Branch](https://dl.dropboxusercontent.com/s/v75as2cf6xr8n8a/2015-11-02%20at%2011.17%20AM.png)

-`git status` will always tell you what branch you are on.
+How do we confirm which branch we're on? `git status` will always tell you what branch you are on.

 ```
 mission-critical-application $ git status
 On branch master
-nothing to commit, working directory clean
+nothing to commit, working tree clean
 ```

-The `master` git branch is our default branch.
-One of the responsible ways to use git is to make sure that the `master` branch is always clean with working code so that if we ever need to add a bug fix, we can do it and deploy a new version of the application immediately.
-We don't put broken code in master so that we can always deploy master.
+The `master` branch is our default branch.
+One of the responsible ways to use git is to make sure that the `master` branch is always clean with working code so that if we ever need to add a bug fix, we can and deploy a new version of the application immediately.

+**Important: We don't put broken code in master so that we can always deploy master.**

 ### Starting a new feature with `git branch new-feature`

-To keep master clean, when we want to start a new feature, we should do it in an isolated feature branch.
-Our timeline will look as follows:
+To keep master clean, we should start all new features in an isolated feature branch.
+This is how our timeline will change:

 ![Feature Branch](https://dl.dropboxusercontent.com/s/d61r0fxyriaf5oj/2015-11-02%20at%2011.52%20AM.png)

-After commit 2, we will branch out of master and create a new timeline for commits and events specifically related to the new feature.
-The master timeline remains unchanged and clean.
-Now that we've covered the idea of the new-feature branch, let's actually make it.
+After commit 2, we will branch out of `master` and create a new timeline for commits and comments specifically related to the new feature.
+Our master timeline remains unchanged and clean.
+Now that we've covered the importance of creating new branches, let's actually create one!

 To make a new branch simply type: `git branch <branch name>`.
-In the case of a branch relating to a new feature, we'd name the branch `new-feature` like so:
+In the case of the branch relating to our new feature, we'll name the branch `new-feature` like so:

 ```
 mission-critical-application $ git branch new-feature
 ```

-To see a list of our branches we can type: `git branch -a`
+To see a list of all our branches we can type: `git branch -a`

 ```
 mission-critical-application $ git branch -a